-Figure 4-1 - Potential usage by fish, Options C3 & D3
+Figure 4-1.
+Potential usage by fish, Options C3, D3 & E3

 Option D3 - Retain present Hudgeon Lake surface elevation: remove existing gabion structures; construct armoured channel ~700 meter long with a nominal average gradient of 4.5% extending to downstream valley floor.
-Long term monitoring of the channel will occur, but no maintenance is proposed.
+Long term monitoring of the channel will occur.
+Maintenance funds will be available if the channel does not perform as its design intends.
 Differs from C3 in that waste rock will be excavated and disposed of in Porcupine Pit.

-Effects of North valley wall instability - general comments apply Effects of aufeis - general comments apply Effects of retention of the surface level of Hudgeon Lake - general comments apply Effects of beaver - general comments apply Maintenance and renewal of channel and related structures - general comments apply Potential usage by fish - general comments apply

-Figure 4-2 - Potential use by fish, Option E3

-Option E3 - Siphon lake to an elevation of 398 m asl; lower waste rock to elevation ~400 m asl; construct new Hudgeon Lake outlet; construct a channel, or canal, from the outlet approximately 200 meters long, and tie back into the existing channel at or near the downstream end of Drop Structure 4; riprap the existing channel downstream for approximately 500 meters.
-Long term monitoring of the channel will occur, but no maintenance is proposed.

 Effects of North valley wall instability.
+General comments apply.

+Effects of aufeis.
+General comments apply.

+Effects of retention of the surface level of Hudgeon Lake.
+General comments apply.

+Effects of beaver.
+General comments apply.

+Maintenance of channel and related structures.
+As per C3.

+Potential usage by fish.
+General comments apply.

+Option E3 - Siphon lake to an elevation of 398 m asl; lower waste rock to elevation $\sim$ 400 m asl; construct new Hudgeon Lake outlet; construct a channel, or canal, from the outlet approximately 200 meters long, and tie back into the existing channel at or near the downstream end of Drop Structure 4; riprap the existing channel downstream for approximately 500 meters.

+Effects of North valley wall instability.
 This option lowers the channel to the approximate level of the existing bedrock exposure below Drop Structure 4.
 There is some uncertainty as to whether a channel will be constructed to the typical design, or whether riprap will be added to the existing channel.
 If the former, the standard comments will apply.
 The current channel of Clinton Creek has proven itself capable of moving any material that has eroded from the north valley wall and is likely to continue to do so.
-Note that a portion of the channel has flowed through a bedrock confined channel (i.e. bedrock on both sides of the stream) since prior to 1999, and the length of the bedrock confined channel has increased since then.
+Note that a portion of the channel has flowed through a bedrock confined channel (i.e. bedrock on both sides of the stream) since prior to 1999, and the length of this bedrock confined channel has increased since then.

-Effects of aufeis - general comments apply in the channel downstream of where the new channel ties back into the existing channel.
-However, if the new outlet channel is designed as a canal, with a very low gradient, sufficient depth and a sill at the downstream end, an ice cover will form and icing risk will be reduced upstream of the tie between the constructed and current channel.
+Effects of aufeis.
+General comments apply in the channel downstream of where the new channel ties back into the existing channel.
+However, if the new outlet channel is designed as a canal, with a very low gradient, sufficient depth and a sill at the downstream end, an ice cover will form and icing risk may be reduced upstream of the tie between the constructed and current channel.

-Effects of retention of the surface level of Hudgeon Lake - Reducing the surface elevation of Hudgeon Lake reduces the surface area of the waste dump through which seepage can enter, and the elevation (head) of the lake level above the valley below the waste rock deposits.
+Effects of retention of the surface level of Hudgeon Lake.
+Reducing the surface elevation of Hudgeon Lake reduces the surface area of the waste dump through which seepage can enter, and the elevation (head) of the lake level above the valley below the waste rock deposits.
 This reduces the potential for current and future seepage from the lake and should result in an increased surface flow from the lake during extreme low flow periods.

-Effects of beaver -The potential for beaver damming of the lake outlet and the channel/canal will be higher than for other options due to the length and low gradient of the channel/canal.
+Effects of beaver.
+The potential for beaver damming of the lake outlet and the channel/canal will be higher than for other options due to the length and low gradient of the channel/canal.